 Medical certificates are linked to the insurance policies of organisers, so certain catergories of events or clubs require them as a safeguard.

-You will DEFINITELY need a medical certificate when you join a local bike club or when you sign up for a timed sportive (e.g. Haute Route, Etape du Tour, Le Mans 24-Hour Velo, the Ardechoise sportive, the Figure of Hate, etc).
+You will almost certainly need a medical certificate when you join a local bike club.
+You may also need one when you sign up for a timed sportive (e.g. Haute Route, Etape du Tour, Le Mans 24-Hour Velo, the Ardechoise sportive, the Figure of Hate, etc).
 Some sportive have 'randonée' categories that may mean you can avoid getting a certificate (see feedback from Peter in the comments section below).

-You MAY also need a medical certificate for a local non-competition randonnée or a community bike ride you see advertised at a supermarket or boulangerie.
+You may also – but not always – need a medical certificate for a local non-competition randonnée or a community bike ride you see advertised at a supermarket or boulangerie.
 Always ask when you enquire about signing up.

 When you will not need a medical certificate

 You DO NOT need a medical certificate to join an organised cycling holiday run by a private company – e.g like these ones.

 It's just a piece of paper from your doctor saying you're fit and that there's no medical reason why you can't take part in the sportive or bike ride you're wanting to ride.